ranjithrajaram/prathidhwaniworkshop/README.md

 # Is Dockerless world a reality ?
-Workshop on 15-December with Prathidhwani
+Workshop on 15-December.
+Hosted by Prathidhwani Kochi

 ## Prerequisites